-The contents of this course include two recorded presentations from the ACI 2016 Spring Convention:
+The contents of this course include four recorded presentations from the ACI 2016 Spring Convention:

 • Limitations to Current AAR Testing Methods and Proposed Solutions by Michael D. A. Thomas, University of New Brunswick